johntrogan/defender-docs/defender-office-365/anti-spoofing-spoof-intelligence.md

 ### View information about spoof detections

 > [!NOTE]
-> Remember, only spoofed senders that were detected by spoof intelligence appear on this page.
+> Remember, Only spoofed senders detected by Spoof Intelligence appear in this report.
+Emails that fail DMARC with an action of reject/quarantine do not appear, as they are processed based on Honor DMARC policies rather than Spoof Intelligence detection.

 The **Spoof intelligence insight** page at <https://security.microsoft.com/spoofintelligence> is available when you select **View spoofing activity** from the spoof intelligence insight on the **Spoofed senders** tab on the **Tenant Allow/Block Lists** page.